kyma-project/website/src/blog-posts/11-release-notes-06.md

 ### AsyncApi rendering

 We created a new component for rendering the [AsyncApi specification](https://www.asyncapi.com/).
-It now fully supports the specification and improves its look and feel, compared to the very minimalistic table we had before.
+It now fully supports the specification and improves its look and feel when compared to the very minimalistic table we had before.

 ![](./assets/asyncapi-rendering.png)

 The other great thing we did in this area was creating the component in a very generic way in a separate repository, and donating it to the [AsyncApi organization](https://github.com/asyncapi/asyncapi-react).
-This means we maintain it directly from the AsyncApi organization and you can use this component not only in the Kyma context.
+This means we maintain it directly from the AsyncApi organization and you can use this component not only in Kyma.

 Feel free to play with it and give us your feedback: